Chinese Automakers Report

 Buy Report Now Inquire Before Buying

-Chinese OEMs Competitive Benchmarking Market Report Covers the Major Chinese Passenger Vehicle Manufacturers and Their Strategies on Electric Vehicles (EVs), Innovations In Battery Technology, Platforms, Powertrains, Connected Vehicles, Autonomous Technologies - Geographical Expansion and Their Plans till 2030
+Chinese Automakers Report Covers the Major Chinese Passenger Vehicle Manufacturers and Their Strategies on Electric Vehicles (EVs), Innovations in Battery Technology, Platforms, Powertrains, Connected Vehicles, Autonomous Technologies, Geographical Expansion, and Competitive Benchmarking of their Global Strategies and Plans to 2030

 Overview

-The Chinese automotive industry sales (PV+CV) were 30.1 million units in 2023, estimated to reach 31.4 million units in 2024 and are expected to reach around 38.2 million units by 2030 at a CAGR of 3.5%.
+The Chinese automotive market (PV+CV) was 30.1 million units in 2023, estimated to reach 31.4 million units in 2024 and is expected to reach around 38.2 million units by 2030 at a CAGR of 3.5%.
 Factors such as the extended driving range of EVs and the increasing interest among consumers indicate EVs potential as an alternative for zero-emission mobility.
-Additionally, the rising involvement of investors, advancements in technology by OEMs, and governmental initiatives toward zero-emission transportation are expected to boost the market growth.
+Additionally, the rising involvement of investors, advancements in technology by automakers and governmental initiatives toward zero-emission transportation are expected to boost the market growth.
 This shift towards shared mobility and connected living is already experiencing global traction, notably in passenger vehicles, where autonomous driving is also progressively gaining favor.

 Chinese OEMs Competitive Benchmarking

-Attractive Opportunities in the Chinese OEMs Competitive Benchmarking
+Attractive Opportunities in the Chinese automakers Competitive Benchmarking

-Growth of the Chinese OEMs in the Asia Pacific market can be attributed to high vehicle production, higher vehicle sales and large consumer base
+Growth of the Chinese automakers in the Asia Pacific market can be attributed to high vehicle production, higher vehicle sales and large consumer base

 Electric and Hybrid cars would create opportunities for the global market during the forecast period.

-Chinese OEMs are collaborating with solution providers and manufacturers to provide long range batteries and fast charging technology to gain the market share
+Chinese automakers are collaborating with solution providers and manufacturers to provide long range batteries and fast charging technology to gain the market share

-Growth of Chinese OEMs can be attributed to increasing demand for electric vehicles (EVs) in the global market.
+Growth of Chinese automakers can be attributed to increasing demand for electric vehicles (EVs) in the global market.

 The market growth in Asia Pacific can also be attributed to higher vehicle production and increasing disposable income of the people in developing countries such as China and India.